Federated Learning using Smart Contracts on Blockchains, based on Reward Driven Approach: Related work

+In Blockchain, when a transaction is mined, smart contracts can emit events and write logs to the blockchain that the frontend can then process.
+These events can then be used to communicate with a smart contract from application frontend or other subscribing applications.
+Events are not considered as a state change on Blockchain, hence they consume very less gas price\cite{pierro2019influence}, in comparison to state change transactions on Blockchain.

-\subsection{Federated learning and blockchain}
+\subsection{Federated learning and Blockchain}

-There is a growing literature on federated learning implementations through blockchain, a sign of the natural complementarity between these two technologies we are arguing for.
+There is a growing literature on federated learning implementations through blockchain, indicating a sign of the natural complementarity between these two technologies.
 Since \cite{zhou2020pirate} proposed using blockchain to maintain the global model with community and reach a consensus, a number of papers \cite{kim2019blockchain,majeed2019flchain,bao2019flchain,li2020blockchain} explored this avenue, but mainly using the blockchain as a safe and coherent storage for the global model, and fail to make full use of the potential of smart contracts to both coordinate the learning, and through that compute measurement functions of how each agent is contributing to the global model.

-\cite{drungilas2021towards} adds implementation of oracles to make it possible to deploy regressions on Hyperledger Fabric.
-While oracles can act as decentralized web services, that extend the capabilities of smart contracts, we would also argue in this paper that by having a federated learning life cycle that is exactly that of some smart contract improves both security, performance and conceptualization (especially on how to distinguish and reward contributors) of the federated learning task.

-For that measurement of contribution framework we build on \cite{chen2018machine} proposal to leverage the blockchain to evaluate updates from nodes, and potentially kick out underrated nodes as a defense against malicious devices, and link that to the literature on deletion based rewarding and Shapley value computations.
-It is our hope to further bridge these two literatures, to be able to automatically compute different variations of Shapley values through blockchain-based smart contract in federated learning settings.
+For that measurement of contribution framework we build on \cite{chen2018machine} proposal to leverage the blockchain to evaluate updates from nodes, and potentially penalize malicious nodes.
+Shapley values have shown great results in explaining the contributions of individual features in theoritically any machine learning model.
+It is our hope to further bridge these two literatures, to be able to automatically compute different variations of federated learning contributions through blockchain-based smart contract as communication medium in federated learning settings.
 Our main contribution is to showcase how a natural infrastructure and life cycle could support these, leveraging the cryptographic, distributed computing, and consensus mechanisms within blockchain.